gigmania/git-scout/QnA.md

 > What do you think are the greatest areas of risk in completing the project?

-- Handling invalid values submitted with the imput.
+- Handling invalid values submitted with the input.

 > What changes/additions would you make to the design?